coleellis/cyber-training/binex/05-rop/split.md

 {% endtabs %}

 {% hint style="info" %}
 Radare2 also supports finding gadgets.
 However, I find it to be less useful than the other two.
+This is more useful when searching for specific functionalities rather than checking for availability.
 When applicable, I show the Radare2 command as well.
 {% endhint %}

 This will show a long list of every gadget that the libraries can find.
 We can filter this one of a few ways: